yt-dlp/yt-dlp/README.md

                                     the given regular expression.
 Time ranges
                                     prefixed by a "*" can also be used in place of chapters to download the specified range.
-                                    E.g. --download-sections "*10:15-15:00"
-                                    --download-sections "intro".
                                     Needs ffmpeg.
-                                    This option can be used multiple times to download multiple sections
+This option can be used multiple times to download multiple
+                                    sections, e.g. --download-sections
+                                    "*10:15-15:00" --download-sections "intro"
     --downloader [PROTO:]NAME       Name or path of the external downloader to use (optionally) prefixed by the protocols
                                     (http, ftp, m3u8, dash, rstp, rtmp, mms) to